 - The potential long-term benefits of the research program to academic endeavour of the research group and the specialty, including its ability to promote fellows and trainees pursuing higher degrees.

 The maximum amount available for an academic enhancement grant is $A100,000.

 Applicants for the Academic Enhancement Grant (AEG) will be given the option for the project component of their grant (if appropriate) to be considered and ranked for funding as a project grant, subject to project grant assessment and eligibility criteria, if unsuccessful for the AEG.

-Before applying, pleasae read the information on our grant applications page.
+Before applying, please read the information on our apply for an ANZCA research grant page.

 The following ANZCA and FPM fellows have been awarded academic enhancement grants: